 How will I be taught, and will there be any work outside the class?

 As part of the course content, your tutor may record your image for initial and ongoing assessment purposes.
 You

 are entitled to decline to participate in the recording of your image.

 Your recordings may be made available via Google Classroom for your review.
 The footage is for training and assessment purposes only and recordings will not be shared at the end of this course.
 The footage will be wiped from our drive shortly after the course is completed, in line with City Lit privacy policies and current data regulations.

 As part of the course content, your tutor may record your image for initial and ongoing assessment purposes.
 You are entitled to decline to participate in the recording of your image.

 Are there any other costs?
 Is there anything I need to bring?

 Comfortable clothing should be worn.
 Bring a notebook and pen.

 When I've finished, what course can I do next?

 Continue to build confidence with the next course of Screen Acting: improvers.
-Depending on your starting point if you have a lot of acting experience, it may be possible to progress to advanced screen on a Monday evening.
-Discuss with your tutor before progressing or contact the drama dept for further advice.
+Depending on your starting point and if you have a lot of acting experience, it may be possible to progress to advanced screen on a Monday evening.
+Discuss this with your tutor before progressing or contact the drama dept for further advice.
 You may also want to consider a course in Stanislavski and or Method Acting.